 - Rob Ambrose, a TV gaming analyst and commentators

-- Thomas Yantis, who attends Lebanon Valley College on a gaming scholarship
+- Thomas Yantis, who was recruited to play esports by Lebanon Valley College

 - James O’Connor, who owns the professional gaming franchise Pittsburgh Knights